 EURREC Publication Ethics & Publication Malpractice Statement

 These terms and conditions fully concord with the COPE Principles of Transparency and Best Practice Guidelines and the COPE Code of Conduct.
-More details can be found here: https://publicationethics.org.
+Editors will, as reviewers too, refer to the guidelines explicitly highlighted by COPE https://publicationethics.org.
 By accessing or using any of the Services, you agree to be bound by these Terms and Conditions.
 If you do not agree with these Terms and Conditions, please do not use our Services.

 We encourage the best standards of publication ethics and take all possible measures against publication malpractice.
 The European Research Center as a publisher, takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.